-The Company has transactions settled in AUD.
+The Company has an insignificant amount of transactions settled in AUD.
 Thus, the Company has foreign currency risk exposure.

 Seasonality

 The business is subject to substantial seasonal fluctuations.
 Historically, a significant portion of net sales and net earnings have been realized during the period from October through December.